dcdpr/did-btc1/chapters/CRUD-Operations.md

 This algorithm takes in a `btc1Identifier`, an unsigned `didUpdatePayload`, and a `verificationMethod`.
-The algorithm retrieves the `privateKeyBytes` for the `verificationMethod` and adds a capability invocation in the form of a Data Integrity proof following the Authorization Capabilities for Linked Data (ZCAP-LD) and Verifiable Credentials (VC) Data Integrity specifications.
+The algorithm retrieves the `privateKeyBytes` for the `verificationMethod` and adds a capability invocation in the form of a Data Integrity proof following the ZCAP-LD and
+Verifiable Credentials (VC) Data Integrity specifications.

 The algorithm returns the invoked ::DID Update Payload::.